astropy/astropy/docs/install.rst

 - `mpmath <http://mpmath.org/>`_: Used for the 'kraft-burrows-nousek' interval in `~astropy.stats.poisson_conf_interval`.

-- `objgraph <https://mg.pov.lt/objgraph/>`_: Used only in tests to test for reference leaks.

 - `asdf <https://github.com/spacetelescope/asdf>`_ 2.0 or later: Enables the
   serialization of various Astropy classes into a portable, hierarchical, human-readable representation.